gem5bootcamp/latin-america-2024/homework/secure-memory-medata-cache/README.md

 ## Implementation

 The first change we will have to make will be to include the ports (the send and receive ports) to be able to declare a cache inside the SecureMemory component that we created during the workshop.
-You fill make these changes in the file called SecureMemoryTutorial.py which is in src/mem/secmem-tutorial/.
+You fill make these changes in the file called SecureMemoryTutorial.py which is in gem5/src/mem/secmem-tutorial/.
 The code in this file will look something like below:

 ```metadata_cache_request_port  = RequestPort("Cache access port, sends requests for metadata")
    metadata_cache_response_port = RequestPort("Response side port, receives responses from the metadata cache")
    ```

-The next change you will have to make will be inside the secure.py file which is in src/python/gem5/components/memory/.
+The next change you will have to make will be inside the secure.py file which is in gem5/src/python/gem5/components/memory/.
 In this file you will have to import the L1DCache module so that you can instantiate the metadata cache:

 ```python
 from m5.objects import L1Cache
 ...
 self.metadata_cache = L1Cache()
 ```
+Then you will have to connect the mem and cpu side ports from the cache to the secure memory object.

+The third change you have to make is in the secure_memory.hh and secure_memory.cc files, found in the gem5/src/mem/ directory.
+Here you will modify the way the simulator models the secure memory controller to include a cache.
+You will first need to declare the ports, that you referenced in the SecureMemoryTutorial.py declarations.
+Once declared, you need to include their instation in the constructor of the secure memory object.
+Then everywhere where a packet is being sent, you need to change it to use the cache's request port instead of the memory's port.

+Then the recvTimingReq of the cache implementation on the cpu side port will also need to be modified so that we can identify when a cache access resulted in a cache hit.
+Remember that when we have a cache hit, the integrity verification process can stop, since everything that is fetched from the cache is trusted.
+This change will take a bit of thinking as the cache access function does not record if the access was a hit or not.
+One hint to implement this functionality the easiest way is to simply add a field into the packet object to record when there is a cache hit.

 ## Experimental setup